nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * The following is the explanation for each URL parameter
 	* `response_type=code`, means an authorization code is expected upon user login
 	* `client_id` is provided for OAuth server to identify the client application
-	* `scope` is the scopes requested by the client application.
-All the requ
+	* `scope` is the scopes requested by the client application to be present in the access token.
+All the specified scopes should be configured in the OAuth server while registering the client application
+	*

 ## References